-The importance of a highly functioning website designed to provide optimal user experience across platforms is greater now than ever before.
-User expectations for digital experiences are growing exponentially, requiring companies to adapt their sites or risk losing out on traffic, conversions, revenue, and market share.
+The importance of designing a responsive website that provides an optimal user experience across platforms is greater now than ever before.
+User expectations for digital experiences are growing exponentially, requiring companies to adapt their sites accordingly or risk losing valuable traffic, conversions, revenue and market share.

 Upfront Migration Cost + Backend Traffic Loss = Double Trouble

-Decreases in rankings (and traffic), poor user experience, and even Google penalties can result from improper SEO migration planning, all resulting in lower revenue at a time when the website is expected to INCREASE revenue.
-Hence “Double Trouble”.
+Decreases in rankings (and traffic), poor user experience and even Google penalties can result from improper SEO migration planning, all resulting in lower revenue at a time when the website is expected to increase revenue.

 Additionally, without proper SEO migration planning, a company will miss out on the opportunity to identify areas in which they can enhance their websites’ organic performance and improve upon its engagement with users to optimize conversion rates.

-Now that we’ve covered how essential it is to develop a strategic SEO strategy during a website migration, it’s time to discuss how exactly to implement this SEO migration strategy.
+Now that we’ve covered how essential it is to develop a strategic SEO strategy during a website migration, it’s time to discuss the steps for implementing SEO solutions into your migration strategy.